Product

 Sync error

-Sync is especially important for a cross-platform learning app because your study materials and review plan should not be trapped on one device.
+Sync is important because your study materials and review plan should not belong to only one device.

 Export